nc-callender/ST-558-Project-3/High School Graduate_Analysis.md

 The model exhibiting the Lowest Log Loss was **Logistic** with:
 Log Loss = 0.3881.

-The model exhibiting the Highest Accuracy was **Random Forest** with:
+The model exhibiting the Highest Accuracy was **Logistic** with:
-Accuracy = 0.8286.
+Accuracy = 0.8285.

 Since the dataset was unbalanced, it is informative to compare the accuracy of the model with a simple “pick the most popular model”.
-The accuracy of the most accurate model, Random Forest, was: **1.006X** that of “pick the most popular” model.
+The accuracy of the most accurate model, Logistic, was: **1.006X** that of “pick the most popular” model.